 Our unsecured debt agreements contain financial covenants and other non-financial covenants.
 If we were to fail to comply with these covenants, after the expiration of the applicable cure periods, the debt maturity could be accelerated or other remedies could be sought by the lender, including adjustments to the applicable interest rate.
-As of March 31, 2018, we were in compliance with all covenants of our unsecured debt.
+As of June 30, 2018, we were in compliance with all covenants of our unsecured debt.

-At March 31, 2018, we or our subsidiaries were the borrowers under 47 non-recourse mortgage notes secured by mortgages on 50 properties, including two separate pools of cross-defaulted and cross-collateralized mortgages encumbering a total of five properties.
+At June 30, 2018, we or our subsidiaries were the borrowers under 46 non-recourse mortgage notes secured by mortgages on 49 properties, including two separate pools of cross-defaulted and cross-collateralized mortgages encumbering a total of five properties.
 Under these cross-default provisions, a default under any mortgage included in the cross-defaulted pool may constitute a default under all mortgages within that pool and may lead to acceleration of the indebtedness due on each property within the pool.
 Certain of our secured debt instruments contain financial and other non-financial covenants which are specific to the properties that serve as collateral for that debt.
 If the applicable borrower under these non-recourse mortgage notes were to fail to comply with these covenants, the lender could accelerate the debt and enforce its rights against their collateral.
-At March 31, 2018, the applicable borrowers under these non-recourse mortgage notes where non-compliance could individually or in the aggregate, giving effect to applicable cross-default provisions, have a material adverse effect on our financial condition, liquidity or results of operations.
+At June 30, 2018, the applicable borrowers under these non-recourse mortgage notes were in compliance with all covenants where non-compliance could individually or in the aggregate, giving effect to applicable cross-default provisions, have a material adverse effect on our financial condition, liquidity or results of operations.